-Study Nursing in China
+Study Nursing in China in English

 With the growing population in China, the government has enacted reforms to strengthen the healthcare sector through various health initiatives, as well ensuring quality nursing education.